thehardiik/Poetique/README.md

 HTML , CSS , Javascript , GSAP
 ## API Used

-PoetryDB website is used to fetch data about poems
+PoetryDB api is used to fetch data about poems